belainnovations/LLMFileManager/llm_file_operations/llm_prompt_YAML_20240917_archive.md

 By following these guidelines, you can achieve more accurate and efficient file modifications while minimizing the risk of errors or unintended changes.

-### Minimal and Precise Context Selection

-When selecting contexts for LLMOP commands:
-- Choose the shortest unique line region that includes the target section.
-- Review the existing file structure before creating the command.
-- Avoid overly broad context selections that may lead to unintended modifications.
-- Ensure that your start_context and end_context precisely frame the intended change area.
 ## Context Selection Guidelines

 ### Handling Decorators